OfficeDev/office-js-docs/reference/outlook/preview/SeriesTime.md

 ##### Examples

-This example gets the end date of a recurring appointment or meeting request series.
+This example gets the end date of a recurring appointment series.

 ```js
 Office.context.mailbox.item.recurrence.getAsync(callback);